-ESLS 5314 (3-3-0) Practicum in ESL/EFL Settings
+ESLS 5314 (3-3-0) Practicum in ESL/EFL Settings (S-L)

 Practical, on-the-job, supervised and evaluated field experiences that provide the foundation for success in teaching English as a second language (ESL) and English as a foreign language (EFL).
 Students develop conceptual and professional skills through their experiences at a field site.
 Students learn the procedures for evaluating programs in the areas of learner-centered curriculum, learner-centered planning, learner-centered services, and learner-centered system support.
-Spring, Summer
+This course contains a field-based service-learning component Spring, Summer.